In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

    map<int ,vector<Vehicle> > predictions;
 ```

 The first one will be a snapshot of the vehicles as sensed, the second will contain some extrapolations of possible trajectories.

-### _Vehicle class_
+The trajectory prediction is executed by the `generatePredictions` method in the Vehicle class, that for every vehicle observed, propagate a brief (30 sampling points) trajectory under the assumption of *constant speed*.
+the trajectories will be evaulated by the FSM and a cost will be associated with them.

+### _The Finite States Machine (FSM)_

 ## Trajectory Definition
 The definition of the trajectories makes use of what explained in the Udacity [video](https://www.youtube.com/watch?v=7sI3VHFPP0w&feature=emb_logo) supporting the project.